Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 The real part of the static viscoelasticity tensor remains the same as in the case of the canonical stress tensor, see Eq.~(\ref{Kubo-Weyl-eta-stat}).
 On the other hand, the real part of the dynamic part of the viscoelasticity tensor is modified:

-As one can see, compared to the viscoelasticity tensor of Dirac semimetals given in Eq.~(\ref{Kubo-Dirac-eta}), there are a few terms related to the additional rotational symmetry of a Weyl semimetal.
+As one can see, compared with the viscoelasticity tensor of Dirac semimetals given in Eq.~(\ref{Kubo-Dirac-eta}), there are a few terms related to the additional rotational symmetry of a Weyl semimetal.
+Among them, we mention the last term in Eq.~(\ref{Kubo-Weyl-eta-dyn-1}) which is linear in $\Omega$ and explicitly depends on the separation vector $\mathbf{b}$.